Opioid Substitution Therapy

 Take Home Naloxone service

 The Take Home Naloxone (THN) service allows community pharmacies to offer overdose awareness training and naloxone kits to people at risk of an opioid overdose.
 Patients who receive OST would be deemed at risk of an overdose so should be offered this service.
-Furthermore, if a patient was to experience an opiate overdose they will be unable to administer naloxone to themselves so it is encouraged to offer the THN service to someone in their network (i.e. friends or family members).
+Community pharmacies can use an OST checklist to ensure their OST patients have been offered naloxone.